sunnydean/EOPF-Zarr-BIDS25/tutorial/04_bids_conclusion.md

 ## 💪 Now it is your turn

-After this tutorial, we invite you to...
+After this tutorial, we invite you to participate the EOPF Zarr Hackathon tomorrow.
+If you don't find time, you can visit our resources:

-### Challenge yourself with discovering deeper the zarr EOPF format!

-### Visit:

 ### EOPF 101